PhD in Water Resource

-Current position: Office of Agency of Chief Engineer (OACE) in the New York City Department of Environmental Protection; Division: Water Quality Modeling & Analysis, USA.
+Current position: City Research Scientist at the Office of Agency of Chief Engineer (OACE), The New York City Department of Environmental Protection, United States of America

-His previous project was applying a process-based spatially distributed hydrology model that dynamically accounts for the interactions among atmospheric, terrestrial, and aquatic processes.
+Nihar's previous project at the University of New Hampshire, United States, was developing and applying a process-based spatially distributed hydrology model that dynamically accounts for the interactions among atmospheric, terrestrial, and aquatic processes.
 The model aims to quantify the environmental impacts at regional scales due to spatially distributed changes in land use and climate in the 21st century.

 2009 Young Engineer’s award from the Institution of Engineers Government of India